When lower-carb diets are well-planned, they can have many benefits.

 - Alcohol increases circulatory levels of high-density lipoprotein (HDL cholesterol).
 HDL is negatively associated with cardiovascular risk (1).

-- Some alcohol, such as red wine, contains significant amounts of antioxidants and may be health-protective in moderation (2, 3, 4, 5).
+- Some alcohol, such as red wine, contains significant amounts of polyphenols, and it could be health-protective in moderation (2, 3, 4, 5).

 - Moderate alcohol consumption is associated with lower mortality from a heart attack (7).